To get in touch, or inquire about readings, speaking engagements, etc. you can contact me at:

 My fiction, poetry, and non-fiction articles have appeared in numerous publications, including The Nation, Poets & Writers, Mississippi Review, 100 Percent Pure Florida Fiction, North American Review and The Pushcart Prize Anthology.

 I graduated with my Ph.D. from Florida State University in 1990, and taught journalism, creative writing, and Vietnam War literature at the University of Mary Washington for 22 years.
-I now write full time–when I’m not teaching yoga for a nonprofit yoga studio I co-founded, and planting trees with the urban reforestation organization Tree Fredericksburg.
+For the past several years, after leaving academia, I wrote full time–when I wasn’t teaching yoga for a nonprofit yoga studio I co-founded, and planting trees with the urban reforestation organization Tree Fredericksburg.
+Since November 2017 I’ve been teaching high school English–and gathering a wealth of new material for future books!